Dataset and model relationships

 Step 5: Review attached files

 After importing, you’ll return to the Data Upload screen.
-Your imported files now appear under Attached Files with details including:
+Your imported files now appear under Attached Files with details including:- File name

 - Source (Hugging Face icon)